Mass varying dark matter and its cosmological signature: Matter and CMB power spectra

-The temperature and polarization anisotropy power spectra of the CMB are also modified by these effects.
-In Figs.\,\ref{fig:TT} and \ref{fig:EE}, we show the relative changes to the TT and EE power spectra.
-For comparison, we also the spectrum for WDM model with the same DM mass.
-The most prominent feature is the power suppression at smaller angular scales which is direct consequence of the power suppression in the matter power spectrum below the free streaming scale.
-This is qualitatively similar to the WDM model.
-Like the matter power spectrum, the amount of power suppression is greater for later transition redshift.
-The wiggles in Figs.\,\ref{fig:TT} and \ref{fig:EE} are due to the phase shift mentioned earlier.
+The temperature and polarization anisotropy power spectra of the CMB are also modified by the new physics in \species.
+In Fig.\,\ref{fig:cmb}, we show the relative changes to the TT and EE power spectra.
+For comparison, we also the spectrum for the WDM model with the same DM mass.
+The most prominent feature is the power suppression at smaller angular scales which is arises because of the same reason as in the matter power spectrum.
+This effect is similar to the WDM model.
+However, the spectrum deviates from the WDM curve for lower $z_t$ as expected because of the longer radiation phase.
+A phase shift is also present in the CMB spectrum because of the additional $\dneff$ in the \species{} model.
+It creates the wiggles seen in Fig.\,\ref{fig:cmb}.
+The wiggles are more pronounced in the EE spectrum as the peaks are sharper compared to the TT spectrum.